kynetx/CloudOS.js/README.md

 4. Run the KDK.
 Open up [myApps](https://squaretag.com/app.html#!/app/a169x670/show) and click on the KDK icon.
 5. Create an app.
 Open the app menu and select `Create App`.
 Enter your application's details and save the app.
 The required fields are similar to other OAuth protected API's.
 6. View your new app.
 In order to get the developer token, you'll need to click on your newly created app.
-7. Configure the CloudOS object by putting the following definitions in the JavaScript for your app after loading the CloudOS.js library:
+7. Configure the CloudOS object by putting the following declarations in the JavaScript for your app after loading the CloudOS.js library:
 ```
 CloudOS.appKey = "App_key_from_the_KDK";
 CloudOS.callbackURL = "URL_to_the_page_in_your_app_that_exchanges_OAuth_code_for_token";